exfinen/mpc-demo-infra/README.md

     - install: `make setup`
     - build vm: `make semi-party.x`

-The above dependencies can be installed by running the following script `./setup_env.sh --setup-mpspdz` on ubuntu (and hopefully macOS).

 ## Getting Started

 ### Run it locally
 **Note**: This section is for running the MPC demo locally.
 For cloud deployment, you'll need to adjust network configurations.

 The demo consists of three main components:
-1. Coordination Server: Manages vouchers and coordinates the MPC process.
+1. Coordination Server: Coordinates the MPC process.
-2. Computation Party Servers: Perform the actual MPC computations (3 parties required).
+2. Computation Party Servers: Run by 3 trusted parties and perform the actual MPC computations.
-3. Client CLI: Used for sharing data and querying results.
+3. Client CLI: Used by data provider to share data and query results.

 Install dependencies:
 ```bash